 Legal System and Government

 Apart from the coexistence of two official languages in Canada’s justice system, two legal traditions (the common law and civil law) also exist side by side within the same country.
 Quebec is the only province that follows a civil code, whereas the rest of Canada follows the common law.
-With its distinct official provincial language and legal system, coupled with other vastly different cultural traditions stemming from French origins, Quebec is often seen as unique from the rest of Canada, and many Quebecers have, albeit unsuccessfully, endorsed autonomy as a separate country.
+With its distinct official provincial language and legal system, coupled with other vastly different cultural traditions stemming from French origins, Quebec is often seen as unique from the rest of Canada.

 Canada is a trading nation which’s economic growth relies hugely on its geographical positioning and rich natural resources.
 Its economy consists mainly of natural resources industries, manufacturing industries and service industries.
 Its largest industry is its service industry, which employs more than 70% of working Canadians as of 2017 and contributed to almost 70% to GDP in 2016.
 Its biggest sector is retail, which boasts some internationally known names such as Walmart and Future Shop.
 Tourism and financial services are among its rapidly growing areas.

 Canada’s economy is dominated by the private sector, though some enterprises (e.g., postal services, some electric utilities, and some transportation services) have remained publicly owned.
 During the 1990s some nationalized industries were privatized.
 Canadian agriculture is firmly private, but it has come to depend on government subsidies to compete with the highly subsidized agricultural sectors of the European Union (EU) and the United States.
 Several marketing boards for specific farm commodities practice supply management and establish floor prices.